Powered by RND

 • 168: Old Sport Campana (1836-1906) – Part One

 By Davy Crockett Peter Napoleon Campana (1836-1906), of Bridgeport, Connecticut, known as "Old Sport," was recognized as the most popular and entertaining “clown” of ultrarunning.
 It was said of him, "Campana kicks up his heels and creates a laugh every few minutes."
 He was one of the most prolific six-day runners during the pedestrian era of the sport.
 All of his amazing ultrarunning accomplishments were made after he was 42 years old, and into his 60s.
 He competed in at least 40 six-day races and many other ultra-distance races, compiling more than 15,000 miles during races on small indoor, smokey tracks.
 He never won a six-day race, but because he was so popular, race directors would pay him just to last six days in their races.
 Admiring spectators would throw dollar bills down to him on the tracks during races.
 He didn’t age well, lost his hair, had wrinkled skin from being outdoor so much, and people thought he was 10-15 years older than he really was.
 He never corrected them in their false assumption and wanted people to believe he was very old.
 While he was well-loved by the public, he wasn’t a nice person.
 During races, when he would become annoyed, he would frequently punch competitors or spectators in the face.
 In his private life, he was arrested for assault and battery multiple times, including abusing his wife, and spent time in jails for being drunk.
 Read about the fascinating history of the more than 500 six-day races held from 1875 to 1909 in Davy Crockett's new definitive history in 1,200 pages.
 Get them on Amazon.
 Campana’s Youth Campana was born in Petersburg, Virginia in 1836.
 His family came from France.
 When four years of age, he moved to New York City with his mother, his father having died in North Carolina of yellow fever.
 Shortly after his arrival in New York, his mother died, and he was cared for by the Metropolitan Fire Brigade.
 He first worked as a messenger boy, the first delivery boy for the New York Clipper in 1853, then became a hose-cart attaché, and finally a full-blown fireman, one of the “Fulton Market Boys.”
 On his left arm he had tattooed “Clinton Engine Co.
 41, Old Stag.”
 He said he learned to run in the fire department and saved a great number of lives.
 “Like a young partridge, he tried to run as soon as he was hatched and has been running ever since.”
 He became very involved in athletics and received the nickname of “Young Sport.”
 His first race was with a man named Lee, in New York City for $10, for a half mile.
 He next raced the champion of New England, Amos Saunders, of Brooklyn, in a five-mile race.
 "The day of the race arrived and found him in prime condition for the test of endurance and speed.
 He won the race in a canter."
 As a young man of about twenty years old, in 1856, Campana moved to Bridgeport, Connecticut.
 He became a peddler of nuts and fruit, and at other times operated a corner peanut stand.
 “He soon became known in Bridgeport as an expert and fearless volunteer fireman and did good service at several large fires.
 He was always a fast runner and was noted for his courage and promptness of action in time of danger.”
 He made a challenge to all New England runners in a five-mile race to win a belt.
 He won the race that took place in Providence, Rhode Island.
 Life Before an Ultrarunner In 1860, he lived in Philadelphia, Pennsylvania, again working as a fireman.
 He once challenged the entire fire department of the city to a half-mile race.
 The challenge was accepted, and he won in 2:30.
 He competed in several races up to ten miles and won many.
 He beat a noted runner, “Indian Smith” at ten miles, in 57:26.
-That year, he married Mary Jane (Dalton) Campana (1840-) and had a son Napoleon Campana (1861-1862) who died as a young child.
+That year, he married Mary (1840-) and had a son Napoleon Campana (1861-1862) who died as a young child.
+They later had another child that died young.
 In 1862, Campana enlisted in the Civil War, with the 114th Pennsylvania Infantry.
-He claimed that he fought at Gettysburg and lost a chase going after a confederate soldier who had been separated from his co...
+He said, "At Gettysburg, I met my first defeat as a runner.

 --------